sayocode/simpleZazzle/readme.md

 * Title: The managed name of this plug-in.
 Please give a name that you can easily understand.
 * Short Code: Displayed after the short code is generated.
 * Country: Which country URL and amount to display
-* Type: Select Marketplace or Store Feed.
-We have suspended the provision of functions because we can not acquire RSS of the collection normally.
+* Type: Select Marketplace or Store or Collections Feed.
 * Store Name: If you selected Store, please enter a store name.
 You can actually access the store from the "confirm" link, so use it to see if it exists.
 * Use the default display function of Zazzle: Please check to output in HTML format prepared by Zazzle.
 * Custom HTML: If you do not check above, please input HTML in the format you want to output.